yoest/Topic-Modeling-Analysis/README.md

-# Topic Modeling
+# Topic Modeling Analysis

-Code relating to work carried out during an internship at [Sinch] (https://www.sinch.com/), consisting of an analysis of current topic modeling models.
+Code relating to work carried out during an internship at [Sinch](https://www.sinch.com/), consisting of an analysis of current topic modeling models.
 The report associated to the code can be found, as named "report.pdf".

 ## Description